yellowmessenger/documentation/docs/platform_concepts/studio/bot-variables.md

 ### How to access a bot variable

-You can access a bor variable inside any step using this notation `{{variables.variable_name}}` or clicking on variables icon.
+You can access a bor variable inside any node using this notation `{{variables.variable_name}}` or clicking on variables icon.
 So for the variable you just created above, you can access using {{variables.category}}

 ### Advanced example - accessing variable fields and index in JSON object, array type stored in a variable